Law-AI/semantic-segmentation/README.md

 - sent2vec (https://github.com/epfml/sent2vec)

 ## Codes
-- "model/submodels.py":         Contains codes for submodels that is used for constructing the top-level architectu
+- _model/submodels.py_ :        Contains codes for submodels that is used for constructing the top-level architectu
-- "model/Hier_BiLSTM_CRF.py":   Contains code for the top-level architecture
+- _model/Hier_BiLSTM_CRF.py_ :  Contains code for the top-level architecture
-- "prepare_data.py":            Functions to prepare numericalized data from raw text files
+- _prepare_data.py_ :           Functions to prepare numericalized data from raw text files
-- "train.py":                   Functions for training, validation and learning
+- _train.py_ :                  Functions for training, validation and learning
-- "run.py":                     For reproducing results in the paper
+- _run.py_ :                    For reproducing results in the paper
-- "infer.py":                   For using a trained model to infer labels for unannotated documents
+- _infer.py_ :                  For using a trained model to infer labels for unannotated documents

 ## Training
 ### Input Data format